 Medical & Biomedical Diagnostics

-Some of the most active research areas are the analysis of abnormalities in tissue samples such as brain, arteries, breast, bone, cervix, embryonic media; and the identification of biomarkers for early stage detection of various diseases.
+Some of the most active research areas are the analysis of abnormalities in tissue samples such as brain, arteries, breast, bone, cervix, embryonic media; and the identification of biomarkers for early stage detection of breast, cervical, and pancreatic cancer.

-Raman has also been used to investigate blood disorders such as anemia, leukemia and thalassemia (inherited blood disorder), as well as understanding cell growth in bacteria, phytoplankton, viruses and other micro-organisms.
+Raman has also been used to investigate blood disorders such as anemia and leukemia, as well as understanding cell growth in bacteria, phytoplankton, viruses and other micro-organisms.